DigiDuncan/DigiWOF/plans.md

 ### Wedge
 A Wedge object is a literal wedge on the wheel in the game.
 There are 24 of these on a Wheel.
-It also needs to remeber the "state" of some of these Wedges, as certain Wedges can have multiple peristent states.
+It also needs to remember the "state" of some of these Wedges, as certain Wedges can have multiple persistent states.

 #### Attributes
 ##### `Wedge.value` (int)
-The amount of dollars represented by this wedge, or rather, how much money you will recieve per correct consonant if you are currently on this wedge.
+The amount of dollars represented by this wedge, or rather, how much money you will receive per correct consonant if you are currently on this wedge.
 ##### `Wedge.special` (str?)
 The name of the kind of special wedge this wedge is, if it is one.
 Might be `None`.